MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/push-notifications/push-notification-basics.md

 As a general guideline, always tell players *up front* how you will be using the push notification service.
 Explaining to players how your game rewards or communicates via push notification can be the difference in building community engagement versus driving players away.

-The following screenshot is an example from an Android device's Notifications area showing a push notification.
+The following screenshot is an example from an Android device's **Notifications** area showing a **Push Notification**.

 ![Android device - Notifications screen](../media/tutorials/android-notifications-screen.png)

 ## The Push Notification system

-Push notifications are possible due to a delicate linkage of three major systems:
+**Push Notifications** are possible due to a delicate linkage of three major systems:

 1. The vendor-specific channel (Google, Apple, etc.)
 2. The player’s OS/device (Android, iOS, etc.)